-Click to Skip Ahead:
+Click to Skip Ahead

 Pros of Spaying Your Cat

-Should My Cat Have a Litter Or a Heat Cycle First?
+Should My Cat Have a Litter or a Heat Cycle First?

-Spaying Step-By-Step
+Spaying Step-by-Step

 - Step One: Your cat will most likely be given an injection of medications to help sedate her.
-Depending on the anesthetic protocol your veterinarian uses, there may be two or three different medications mixed together in one syringe.
+Depending on the anesthetic protocol your veterinarian uses, there may be two or three different medications mixed in one syringe.
 This mixture is most commonly given into the muscle.

 - Step Two: Once sedated, your cat will be intubated.
 This is when a tube is placed into her trachea and attached to an anesthetic machine.
 The machine will keep your cat under anesthesia using a mixture of anesthetic gases and oxygen while a technician monitors her breathing.
 Some animal shelters will only use injectable anesthesia in cats.
 This is to save both time and money for the veterinarian and the shelter.
 Some shelter veterinarians are able to spay and neuter dozens of animals in a day.
-The veterinarians are typically so fast that heavy injectable anesthesia is often adequate. - Step Three: The fur over your cat’s belly is clipped and the area is scrubbed to create a sterile field.
+The veterinarians are typically so fast that heavy injectable anesthesia is often adequate.

+- Step Three: The fur over your cat’s belly is clipped and the area is scrubbed to create a sterile field.
 This area is then draped off to isolate the clean area from the rest of the fur.

 - Step Four: An incision is made into the abdominal cavity, near the level of the belly button (referred to as the umbilicus in a cat).

 - Step Five: Both ovaries and uterus are gently manipulated to be exposed and exteriorized from the abdominal cavity.
-Suture is then used to tie off vessels and connective tissue between the organs and the rest of the body.
+A suture is then used to tie off vessels and connective tissue between the organs and the rest of the body.
 Once these sutures are securely in place and no hemorrhage will occur, the organs are then gently cut out and removed.
-Care is taken to make sure the sutures stay in place within the tissue left inside the body so that there is no bleeding.
+Care is taken to make sure the sutures stay in place within the tissue left inside the body so there is no bleeding.

 - Step Six: The incision into the abdomen is sutured close.
 Depending on the age and size of the cat, there are at least two different layers of sutures.
 One is what is referred to as the body wall.
 This is the holding layer of the surgical site.
 Following that layer, there is sometimes a layer of subcutaneous tissue that is sutured close.
 The final layer is the skin.
 You may or may not see the sutures within the skin.
-Your veterinarian may do what is called a buried suture line so that you do not see the sutures and no sutures need to be removed.
+Your veterinarian may do what is called a buried suture line so you do not see the sutures and they won’t need to be removed.

 - Step Seven: Your cat is taken off the anesthetic machine and allowed to slowly wake up following her surgery.
 She will likely be given an injection of a long-acting pain medication and antibiotic prior to waking up.